 I was previously known as “Yan” Feng, which was the direct use of my Chinese Hanyu Pinyin birth name.
 This name was a headache for the Western world, as it was often misspelt, ending up “mangled” on credit cards, report cards, articles, and many other items, as well as online.

 In the interest of all, the name David Feng entered into use on 01 January 2004.
-This name has been widely worldwide; my passport made an official observation of this in April 2014.
+This name has been widely worldwide; my passport made an official observation of this in early 2014.
 The change was formalised by deed poll in the UK in autumn 2014 across all official documents.

 The use of my name in the Chinese community on items other than international travel documents is currently regulated separately.
 In particular, these regulations permit the use of my Chinese name in Chinese characters only.
 The Chinese name should not be used in Pinyin or another form of romanisation, and should not be used in Chinese Commercial Code.
 Where the “usual” Western (A-Z, etc) alphabet is used, the proper name to be used is always David Feng.
 In all languages, my initials are always DF.